qiyanjun/2022sp-UVA-CS-MachineLearningDeep/About.md

 ### General Description:

 + Machine Learning is concerned with building computer programs that automatically improve through experience.
 This 3-credit course covers master-level topics about the theory and practical algorithms for machine learning from a variety of perspectives.
 Topics include supervised learning (especially modern deep learning), unsupervised learning, learning theory, and RL.
 (My version will be taught and organized independently from the other session).
-This Fall, I will focus on deep learning and add many examples of the real-world applications fighting against COVID19.
+This Fall, I will focus on deep learning and add many examples of the real-world applications.

-+ Assignments include multiple short programming and writing assignments for hands-on experiments of various learning algorithms, multiple in-class quizzes, and a  .
++ Assignments include multiple short programming and writing assignments for hands-on experiments of various machine learning algorithms and multiple in-class quizzess.

 + Objective of this course:
   + Goal: To help students get capable in building machine learning tools (not just a tool user!!!)
-  + Key Results: (1) to build multiple machine learning methods from scratch, (2) to understand complex machine learning methods at the source code level and (3) to produce one machine learning project on cutting-edge data applications with health or social impacts or with cutting-edge engineering impacts on deep learning benchmarking libraries.
+  + Key Results: (1) to build multiple machine learning methods from scratch, and (2) to understand complex machine learning methods at the source code level.

 + More concrete goals we aim to train our students: